 Grass-of-Parnassus (Parnassia grandifolia) is a rare plant that grows in moist, deciduous woods.

 The bearded grass pink orchid (Calopogon barbatus) is found in pine flatwoods that were burned in the previous winter.

-The black pine snake is endangered in Mississippi.
-Fire plays a critical role in maintaining the open, park-like characteristic of mature longleaf pine woodlands where the black pine snake lives.
+Fire plays a critical role in maintaining the open, park-like characteristic of mature longleaf pine woodlands where the endangered black pine snake lives.